 A pre-test, post-test two group experimental design was adopted.
 Sample of 60 First Year Engineering Undergraduates were exposed to different treatments such as edifying through e-Content and conventional method of edifying.
 The study was additionally fixated on ascertaining the consequential distinctions between control and experimental group of First Year Engineering Undergraduates in their academic achievement while learning "Thermodynamics" with reference to gain scores.
 The achievement scores were analyzed utilizing different statistical techniques.
-It was found that the experimental group Undergraduates in learning "Thermodynamics".
+It was found that the experimental group Undergraduates who were edified through e-Content material had better achievement scores than the control group Undergraduates in learning "Thermodynamics".
 In conclusion, this present study pellucidly denotes that the developed e- content on "Thermodynamics" is more efficacious and as recommendation can verbally express that Chalk and verbalize method of edifying Engineering Physics Subject should be reduced.
 More incipient instructional technologies utilizing e-Contents shall be introduced in Engineering Faculties.